 Web development is a fast-growing employment category, with continued projected high growth and demand in BC and beyond.
 Web developers are employed across multiple industries throughout the private and public sectors.
 They may also be self-employed.

 Graduates of this diploma program may apply for acceptance into BCIT’s Bachelor of Technology Degree in Technology Management.
-With bridging, laddering to other BCIT degrees, such as the Computer Systems Technology (CST) BTech, and BTech in Forensic Investigation (Digital Forensics and Cybersecurity option), may also be possible.
+With bridging, laddering to other BCIT degrees, such as the Bachelor of Science in Applied Computer Science, and BTech in Forensic Investigation (Digital Forensics and Cybersecurity option), may also be possible.

 BCIT is well-respected by employers for its ties to the industry.
 In Computing, this connection is formalized through a Program Advisory Committee (PAC) comprised of experts in a range of roles from a cross-section of companies.
 The department consults regularly to ensure program currency and relevance.